|

 before him.
 "Three drops of this, on a cloth held to his

-nose and mouth, will render an elf unconscious.
-Do not use more
+nose and mouth, will put an elf to sleep.
+Do not use more than

 "When do you want him?"